Discover Réunion : Sports and leisure

 Horseback riding.
 You don't have to be an experienced rider to ride merens (small mountain horses from the Pyrenees).
 The best places for a good ride are the plains.
 You can also trot along the beach at Étang-Salé, on the hills of Cap la Houssaye, in the cane fields or through the forests.
 The island has a number of equestrian centers.

 Quad bikes and buggies.
 There are several rental outlets for quads and motorized buggies, which can be used on all the island's roads except certain stretches of dual carriageway.
-A number of service providers also organize tours on private land, offering all kinds of thrills: cane fields, forests..
+A number of service providers also organize rides on private land, with all kinds of thrills: cane fields, forests..

 Exploring lava tunnels.
 The exploration of lava tunnels, the guts left behind by the retreating lava, has become a popular activity over the last ten years.
 A number of service providers are now offering you the chance to discover the volcano from underneath, to discover an unknown world of stalactites and stalagmites in unlikely colors.